Note: This ORM/SQL annotation is silently ignored by ObjectDB

 - Target:

-Specifies the primary table for the annotated entity.
-Additional
+Specifies the primary table mapped by the annotated entity type.

 Example: